kmasalski/Dev-Configurations-Toolkit/README.md

-# Set Up a Productive Windows Development Environment
+# Set up a productive Windows development environment

 This repository is designed to streamline the configuration process and provide easy installation instructions for creating an opinionated development environment on your Windows machine.